Kilkevan and Cockatoo Point - Donald and Malcolm McLaran's Properties at Oakey Creek, St Ruth

 Q5.
 Why did Malcolm and Donald select at St Ruth?

 A5.
-Donald McLaran's first rural holding, Frogmore, was a stepping stone to better land at Kilkevan in 1871 and the remote Haran in 1878.
-St Ruth, well watered by Oakey Creek with deep black soil and devoid of stoney ridges, was a very fertile block of land.
+Donald McLaran's first rural holding, Frogmore, was a stepping stone to better land at Kilkevan in 1874 and the remote Haran in 1878.
+St Ruth, well watered by Oakey Creek with deep black soil and devoid of stoney ridges, was a much more viable block of land than Frogmore.

 Q6.
 Why did Malcolm sign his surname “McLeran”?